MicrosoftDocs/memdocs/memdocs/intune/fundamentals/end-user-mam-apps-ios.md

 Users might experience the PIN prompt differently across all of their apps, depending on how you configure the policies.
 For example, you might configure your policies so that:
 * Microsoft Outlook prompts the user for a PIN when they launch the app.
 * OneDrive prompts the user for a pin when they sign in to their work account.
-* Microsoft Word, PowerPoint, and Excel prompts the user for a pin when they access documents that are stored in the company OneDrive for Business location.
+* Microsoft Word, PowerPoint, and Excel prompt the user for a pin when they access documents that are stored in the company OneDrive for Business location.

 - Learn more about the apps that support [app protection and multi-identity](https://www.microsoft.com/cloud-platform/microsoft-intune-apps) with Intune.